noidandroid/ITMO_Phys_Modelling/README.md

-1st modelling for the 1st semester of ITMO phys course.
+Modelling for the ITMO Phys course.
+1st sem:
-Rocket launch.
+1. Rocket launch.

 To start - click to "open in colaboratory" button linked in jypyter notebook.